sadiul-hakim/pmgr/README.md

 - Loss of the master password itself (no recovery — this is intentional)

 This is a personal, single-user tool.
 It's built for people managing their own credentials responsibly, not as a substitute for enterprise credential management or multi-user access control.

+## License

+Copyright (c) 2026 Sadi ul Hakim

+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.